 I should preface what I am about to say with my thoughts on educational courses and services as a whole:

-I’ve yet to personally find a course that does not have their students among their best interests.
+I’ve yet to personally find a course that has their students among their best interests.
 While I am sure some exist that do not, of the educators I personally know and work with, I truly want to believe that educating their students is their top priority.
 There are courses out there that I feel are a bit expensive.
 Especially those that cost more than an initial production run.
 But as I’ve never paid for them, I don’t want to judge them completely.

 That being said, I am a little dissatisfied with the level of flair that many blogs present to new potential importers.
 It seems that every week, a new story pops up on my RSS feed highlighting the newest million dollar Amazon seller, or product that brought in tens of thousands of dollars in less than ten days, or the family that completely got themselves out of debt via selling on Amazon.